+Charging

-Charging – At present all bar one set of public toilets in Lowestoft are free.
+At present all bar one set of public toilets in Lowestoft are free.
 The exception is WDC’s toilets at the South Pier which have an attendant.
 There are pros and cons with charging.
-Whilst many people may be willing to pay a nominal charge to use a well kept public toilet, it could be off-putting to those for whom money is tight.
+Whilst many people may be willing to pay a nominal charge to use a well-kept public toilet, it could be off-putting to those for whom money is tight.
 It can be especially awkward for parents of young children or those who need to use facilities urgently and for those with less dexterity or sight issues.
 Alternatively, there is a view that a charge prevents vandalism on the basis that having to pay may deter potential vandals entering the toilets in the first place.
 Whether the Council decides to implement charges in the future or not, it would be sensible that the design of new public conveniences will allow that charging could be introduced if appropriate and if practicable.

+Condition

-Condition – Our toilets have to meet the required standards both in terms of design and cleanliness.
+Our toilets have to meet the required standards both in terms of design and cleanliness.
 Many of our toilets are functional but appear run down and shabby and few have seen investment in many years.
 On the whole they are kept clean and maintained via our Norse contract but obviously this can change immediately after a cleaner has left the premises.

-National guidance suggest that toilets should be checked and cleaned twice a day although this does depend on usage.
+National guidance suggests that toilets should be checked and cleaned twice a day although this does depend on usage.
 Although we should aim for our toilets to be clean, well maintained and pleasant to use, we have to realise that it would not be practical for them to be luxurious and have hot running water and heating etc.

+Equality Issues

-Equality Issues – This covers a wide range of issues which are briefly covered below.
+This covers a wide range of issues which are briefly covered below.

 Age discrimination - Older people rely on public toilets, they are more likely to suffer from conditions such as incontinence, urgency and prostrate problems.
 It is estimated that urinary incontinence affects around 6 million people in the UK; more than half are over 65 and the majority are women.
 They rely on the availability of public toilets so they can go out without fear of accidents.
 The 2001 census shows that the 65+ age group had increased by 31 per cent (to 9.4 million) whereas those aged 16 and under had fallen by 19 per cent.
 Older people contribute to the local economy as much as any other group.
 The Government has placed a duty on local authorities and primary care trusts to carry out a joint strategic needs assessment of the health and well-being needs of the local community.